reeseovine/herald/README.md

 ## Limitations
 - Intentionally implements only a subset of the Miniflux API to minimize potential damage that could be caused by malicious visitors.
 - Feed contents are only as good as what is provided by Miniflux.
-I recommend telling Miniflux to fetch the original contents and setting [rules](https://miniflux.app/docs/rules.html) to get the best quality.
+I recommend telling Miniflux to fetch original contents and setting [rules](https://miniflux.app/docs/rules.html) to get the best quality.
 - Opinionated.
 I'm making this for *me* first, and some of the design choices may reflect that.

 ## Setup